-Developed by Facebook, PyTorch is that Deep Learning framework which uses GPUs and provides flexibility and speed.
+Developed by Facebook, PyTorch is a Deep Learning framework that uses GPUs and provides flexibility and speed.
 In layman terms, PyTorch uses Tensors similar to Numpy with GPU.

 The manual implementation of a backward pass could be prevented using the automatic differentiation mechanism provide by the Autograd package in PyTorch.